Although it doesn’t tend to attract as many tourists in the wintertime, Washington, D.C. is still a great destination in the off-season.

-Remember, many of these options are available on the Washington DC Explorer Pass, where you can save up to 40% on combined admission vs paying at the gate.
+Remember, many of these options are available on the Washington DC pass, where you can save up to 40% on combined admission vs paying at the gate.

-Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with the Explorer Pass.
+Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with your pass.